Office of Research Administration COVID-19 Guidance

 The Office of Management and Budget has issued a Memorandum (M-20-17; 3/19/2020) to federal agencies giving them permission to provide administrative relief to “recipients affected by the loss of operational capacity and increased costs due to the COVID-19 crisis”.
 However, federal sponsors must issue specific guidance before Caltech can benefit from any administrative relief.

-The Council on Governmental Relations (COGR) has issued a FAQ with suggested guidance to universities on how to manage federal awards impacted by COVID-19; this guidance is in anticipation of specific instructions from federal agencies.
-The general message from COGR is to follow institutional policies and procedures and maintain consistent treatment of costs across all institutional fund sources.
-Caltech is adhering to this guidance.
-One of the key resources available on the COGR site is a list of links to the various agencies' COVID-19 documents and notices.
+The Council on Governmental Relations (COGR) has issued FAQs with suggested guidance to universities on how to manage federal awards impacted by COVID-19; this guidance is in anticipation of specific instructions from federal agencies.
+The general message from COGR is to follow institutional policies and procedures and maintain consistent treatment of costs across all institutional fund sources; Caltech is adhering to this guidance in the absence of specific agency guidance.

-New (4/1/2020)!!
-COGR has created a Federal Agency Guidance Matrix that is available via the link below.
+In addition, COGR has created a Federal Agency Guidance Matrix summarizing the information provided by each agency.

 Many agencies have issued deadline extensions to specific program announcements, but one must usually review each specific announcement to determine whether an extension has been approved.
 See specific sponsor guidance below.

-Federal regulations take the position that charges to federal awards must be allowable under the award terms and must be consistent with institutional policy.
-Thus, to the extent that a federal agency provides extraordinary administrative relief for awards impacted by COVID-19 (e.g., the cost of trip cancellation costs, or the cost of project personnel unable to actively work on the project), these costs may only be charged to federal awards to the extent an institution’s policy allows.
-Please continue to follow Caltech policies and procedures when making charges to sponsored awards.
+Federal regulations require that charges to federal awards must be allowable under the award terms and must be consistent with institutional policy.
+To the extent that a federal agency provides administrative relief for awards impacted by COVID-19 (e.g., the cost of trip cancellation costs, or the cost of project personnel unable to actively work on the project), these costs may only be charged to federal awards to the extent institutional policy allows.
+Please continue to follow Caltech policies and procedures when making charges to sponsored awards, including: